satanlabs/scripts/README.md

-# bash
+# scripts

-The good old bash scripts.
+The good old scripts.

 ## Create/Do basic things ( using bash-script)